-- · Evacuate as indicated above. - If you cannot safely exit your suite or building, call 5252 and tell them your location, floor, suite number and the number of people in your suite. - Seal the doors to your suite with wet towels or sheets, and seal air ducts or other openings where smoke may enter. - Open windows a few inches at top and bottom unless flames and smoke are coming from below. - Do not break any windows. - If conditions in the suite appear life-threatening, open a window and wave a towel or sheet to attract the attention of firefighters. - If smoke conditions worsen before help arrives, get down on the floor and take short breaths through your nose.
+- Evacuate as indicated above. - If you cannot safely exit your suite or building, call 5252 and tell them your location, floor, suite number and the number of people in your suite. - Seal the doors to your suite with wet towels or sheets, and seal air ducts or other openings where smoke may enter. - Open windows a few inches at top and bottom unless flames and smoke are coming from below. - Do not break any windows. - If conditions in the suite appear life-threatening, open a window and wave a towel or sheet to attract the attention of firefighters. - If smoke conditions worsen before help arrives, get down on the floor and take short breaths through your nose.
+If possible, retreat to a balcony or terrace away from the source of the smoke, heat or fire.